brandon-rhodes/python-patterns/gang-of-four/composite/index.rst

 Your code can therefore fly forward and always assume the presence of the method.
-Here, so that you can a working example, is a complete program that builds a simple Tkinter GUI that can print out the widget hierarchy to the terminal:
+Here, so that you can see a working example, is a complete program that builds a simple Tkinter GUI that can print out the widget hierarchy to the terminal: